Apply now

 by Shawn Malkou

 Insurance costs in Arizona have gone from background noise to the thing that's actually blocking mortgage approval for qualified buyers.
 While everyone's focused on credit scores and down payments, insurance premiums are quietly deciding who gets to buy and who doesn't.
 The wild part?
-Most people don't see it coming until their loan is already in trouble.
+Most people don't see it coming until their mortgage loan approval process is already in trouble.

 For years, homeowners insurance was just... there.
 You knew you needed it, you paid it, and forgot about it.
 But Arizona?
 That whole vibe is gone.
-Insurance has gone from being a predictable expense to a legitimate barrier between buyers and mortgage approval.
+Insurance has gone from being a predictable expense to a legitimate barrier between buyers and approval.

 Why Arizona Homeowners Are Getting Hit With Insane Insurance Rates Right Now